 This specification SHALL adhere to all the security requirements that are defined in GotAPI 1.1.

-The GotAPI 1.1 specification considers every security risks and implements necessary counter measure for them.
+The GotAPI 1.1 specification considers every security risks and implements necessary counter measures for them.
 For example:

 The GotAPI 1.1 has an application-authorization mechanism.
 Applications can't access the APIs without user permissions.
 Besides, when applications access devices via Plug-Ins, the relevant Plug-In obtains a permission from the user.